tonetto/encounters/README.md

 * MOVING: any given moment when you are inside the train/metro with the doors closed.
 Any other moment should be STOPPED, as described below.
 * STOPPED: if the train/metro is not moving and has its doors open, allowing passengers to go in and out, or you are waiting outside for a new train, or you are walking from one platform to another.
 In case it stops between stations, DO NOT change it to STOPPED.

 Also note that, as you hit a new key, the new state should be printed on the console.
+You MUST have the console in which the script is running for it to work.
+This script will not capture keyboard events otherwise.

 This will create a separate file inside the same output directory.
 For example:
 ```